pluots/stringmetrics/README.md

 Source:
 [https://github.com/pluots/stringmetrics-rust](https://github.com/pluots/stringmetrics-rust)

+## Library and Command Line Interface

+This package provides both a library and a CLI tool.

 ## Stringmetric Algorithms

 One of the main purposes of this library is to provide a variety of string